Skip to content

 Default

-Being in default means that you are behind on your mortgage payments.
-The terms of your mortgage will define what constitutes being in default.
-Typically, you are considered in default if you’re at least 90 days delinquent on mortgage payments.
+Typically, you are considered in default on your mortgage if you’re at least 90 days delinquent on mortgage payments.
 A mortgage being in default is what starts the foreclosure process.

 Default Judgment

-A default judgment is a legal ruling in favor of a lender or bank due to failure to respond to a legal summons.
+Default judgments are typically granted due to failure to respond to a legal summons.
 Your lender can request a default judgment if you don’t respond to the foreclosure lawsuit.

 Defendant